 Throughout its history, the Christian faith's approach has been holistic, but has always included miracle recoveries and strange healings.
 A good example of this is Gregory Thaumaturgos (218-270 AD), a top student of Origen's who became bishop of his hometown of Pontus (in modern Turkey).
 He had a wide range of gifts, leading people to the faith using his family's high social status, his strong education and ability to teach, his visible concern for everyone in the Pontus area, and miracles of healing.
 By the time he died, he had led almost everyone in his small city to the Christian faith.
 The epithet 'Thaumaturgos' means 'miracle-worker'.
 There was a power behind his actions that left a strong imprint on anyone who saw him operate.

 Give Honor to Health Ministers

 When someone -- anyone -- commits themselves to a part -- any part -- of a health ministry, they need the open support of their congregation.
+Anyone in the congregation whose career is in providing health to those who are ill deserves to be given recognition and approval.
 One way to do that is by commissioning them at a worship service.
 The format's simple: present them before the congregation by name, specify the role or roles, have the congregation pray for their health and faith, and for the Spirit's empowerment in the health ministry, and have the chief ordained minister speak a blessing over them and their health ministry on behalf of the universal Church.
 That last part may include anointing them with oil and/or a laying on of hands, perhaps in the form of a huddle of prayer over them.
 Then, they and the whole congregation pray for the healing of those to whom the new servants will be ministering.

 Recap on Health